 “Don’t go further towards the lake now,” Alan said.
 “We can’t see exactly where the ice starts.
 There’s too much snow.”

 Alan took a deep breath of the icy air, and Lars could hear that he regretted it as it filled his lungs too quickly.

 Alan lowered the flashlight.
-“I’m sorry about that stupid thing with my uncle’s bar.”
+“I’m sorry about that stupid thing with my uncle’s bar last month.”

 Lars looked at him.
 “Why?”

 Alan sounded like he was further away than just a few steps.
 “Because I love my uncle.
-He was there for us, when my parents almost worked themselves to death.
-He got me a job.
-He never hesitated talking about, well, being gay and all.
+He was there for us when my parents almost worked themselves to death.
+He got me a gig when I moved from Cleveland to live on my own so I didn’t have to start college being piss poor.
+He never hesitated to talk about, well, being gay and all.
 But also you could talk to him about everything else—you know, life and stuff.
 And without him being a condescending ass like my dad.”